AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 1. Application: Pong game
 1. Application: Flappy bird

+Agile Artificial Intelligence uses the Pharo programming language to illustrates the numerous concept explained in the book.
+We believe the book is written is such a way that non-expert with Pharo will enjoy its content.
+Translation to other programming language should not be an issue.

+Jon Paynter wrote some notes for users of [VisualWorks](./noteForVWUsers.txt).

 # Hey Reader!

 A tremendous effort has been put in these chapters.
 Although we put a maximum of dedication, there are always things that could be improved.
 Your feedback is essential to improve the book content.
 By providing feedback, you will: